The datepicker

 • Understand nuances in the way the datepicker understands time

-However, there are certain nuances to the way the datepicker understands time.
-This explainer should clarify these nuances for you.
+However, there are nuances to the way the datepicker understands time.

 Offset

-For example, if you set the datepicker to the last 30 days, you'll get data from the last 30 full days, and data from however many hours have elapsed today.
+For example, if you set the datepicker to the last 30 days, Amplitude retrieves data from the last 30 full days, and however many hours have elapsed today.

-If you'd rather not get data from the incomplete day, you can use an offset.
-To use an offset, click Add Offset from the Advanced Settings dropdown.
-Then enter the number of days to offset by.
+If you don't want data from the incomplete day, or are using a delayed batch ingestion system, use an offset.
+To use an offset, click +Offset in the datepicker, then enter the number of days to offset by.

-To remove the offset, click Remove Offset from the Advanced Settings dropdown.
+To remove the offset, click 'X' near the Offset by text.

 Exclude

 When using Since or the Last x days, weeks, or months options, you can also choose to exclude the current day, week, or month.
-This can be helpful when the entirety of data for the selected timeframe is not yet available.
+This can be helpful when the entirety of data for the selected timeframe isn't available.

-To exclude the current day, click Exclude Today from the Advanced Settings dropdown.
-The current date (March 13th) would no longer be framed in a dotted line and would be excluded from your analysis.
+To exclude the incomplete time interval from your chart, click +Exclude in the datepicker and select the Incomplete Interval option.
+The current date is no longer framed in a dotted line and is excluded from your analysis.

-You can change this at anytime by clicking Include Today.
-Use the same process to exclude or include the current week or current month in the datepicker.
+Uncheck Incomplete Interval to revert this setting.
+Use the same process to exclude or include the current week, current month or current quarter.

 Note